ryanluk4/todolist/README.md

 ## Build

 Dune can build libraries or executables for OCaml via the `dune` file.
-This file creates executables for each of the examples and includes the `owl` package.
-Individual executables can be run in the above code block.
+This file compilation is attached to the `Lib` library.
+Under a `dune build` or `dune utop`, the `Lib` library can be opened.
 The `dune` file also silences certain warnings.
-The ones commented (33 = unused openings, 35 = unused for loop indices) I ran into while testing and the rest are copied from the [Jane Street workshop](https://github.com/ryanluk4/learn-ocaml-workshop).
+The ones commented (26 = unused variables, 33 = unused openings, 35 = unused for loop indices) I ran into while testing and the rest are copied from the [Jane Street workshop](https://github.com/ryanluk4/learn-ocaml-workshop).

 ## To-do List